klazarsk/storagetoolkit/README.md

 ## Documentation

-This is the very first draft of the documentation; among further refinements will be documentation updates.
+This is a draft of the documentation; among further refinements will be documentation updates.
 This is simply a copy and paste of the help screen:

 topdiskconsumer  -- Top Disk Consumer Report [version 0.4]